-Only the Lead Institution and PI need submit an application to this FOA, but the submission must include all budgetary information for all funded Co-PIs.
-The application narrative should begin with a cover page that includes: the project title, the Lead PI's name and complete contact information, whether the application is for a Full or Exploratory project, and a table listing the Lead PI and institution and all funded Co-PIs, their institutions and the amount of funding requested for each year for the project for each funded investigator.
-A sample cover page is available at http://www.science.doe.gov/ober/CESD/preapp_cover_page_templ.html.
+Only the Lead Institution and PI need submit an application to this FOA; however, the submission must include all budgetary information for all Co-PIs.
+The application narrative should begin with the same cover page as the pre-application and include: the project title, the Lead PI's name and complete contact information, whether the application is for a Full or Exploratory project, whether the application is a New or Renewal application and a table listing the Lead PI and institution and all Co-PIs, their institutions and the amount of funding requested for each year for the project for each investigator.

-In addition to the cover page mentioned in Part IV - Application and Submission Information, the submission package should include a one-page Executive Summary that identifies the name of the applicant, the project director/principal investigator(s), the project title, the objectives of the project, the hypotheses to be tested and/or the enabling capabilities to be developed, the proposed methodology, the names of all investigators and their affiliations, and the potential impact of the project to DOE (i.e., benefits, outcomes).
-The Executive Summary must describe how the proposed research will support the accomplishment of the BER Long Term Measure to ''Deliver improved scientific data and models about the potential response of the Earth's climate and terrestrial biosphere to increased greenhouse gas levels for policy makers to determine safe levels of greenhouse gases in the atmosphere''.
-Please include this behind the cover page.
+The one-page Executive Summary (separate from the Project Summary/Abstract) should be onepage that identifies the name of the applicant, the project director/principal investigator(s), the project title, the objectives of the project, the hypotheses to be tested and/or the enabling capabilities to be developed, the proposed experimental design, the names of all investigators and their affiliations, and the potential impact of the project to DOE (i.e., benefits, outcomes).
+Applicants should include an Executive Summary after the Title page as part of the Narrative section.
 The Executive Summary does not count toward the narrative page limits.
+Applicants proposing to develop enabling scientific tools for subsurface science should clearly indicate this in the Executive Summary.